Privacy Evaluation for Slack

 Are there advertisements or tracking?

-- Unclear whether data are shared for third-party advertising and/or marketing.
+- Unclear whether personal information are shared for third-party marketing.

 - Unclear whether this product displays traditional or contextual advertisements.

-- Users cannot opt out of traditional, contextual, or behavioral advertising.
+- Users cannot opt out of contextual, or personalised advertising.

 - Users can opt out or unsubscribe from marketing communications.